Alphonse Mellot - Sancerre La Demoiselle blanc 2022

 Food and wine pairings

-Enjoy as an aperitif, with shellfish, white meats, veal blanquette, cooked fish (whiting fillet with thyme and snow peas, salmon linguine), Crottin de Chavignol cheese...
+Enjoy as an aperitif, with shellfish, white meats, veal blanquette, cooked fish (whiting fillet with thyme and snow peas, linguine with salmon), or a Crottin de Chavignol...

 Bettane & Desseauve